evan-goode/MinecraftServer-HA/README.md

 # Minecraft Server Home Assistant Sensor
-"Now you too can flash your living room lights when someone joins your Minecraft server!"
+"Monitor your Minecraft server or flash your living room lights when someone joins your Minecraft server!"

 ![Screenshot](screenshot.PNG)

-Add `minecraft.py` to your `custom_components/sensor` folder and use this in your config:
+Add `minecraft.py` and `manifest.json` to your `custom_components/minecraft` folder and use this in your config:

 ```
 sensor: